-As we look ahead to the future, we continue to prepare to incept and embed the new regulatory standards and work with the Regulator of Social Housing (RSH) and our customers to evidence our ongoing compliance and financial headroom / resilience.
+As we look ahead to the future, we continue to embed the new regulatory standards and work with the Regulator of Social Housing (RSH) and our customers to evidence our ongoing compliance and financial headroom / resilience.
 We will also, continue to support our customers and particularly those who face hardship and are more at risk of the impacts of the cost-of-living crisis.
-As well as discharging our statutory compliance, emergency and responsive repair obligations alongside preparations in response to the Building Safety Bill and the Housing White Paper.
+As well as discharging our statutory compliance, emergency and responsive repair obligations alongside the Building Safety Bill and the Housing White Paper.